mykle1/MMM-AfterShip/README.md

  </ul>
  Now you are set(!) and add for example <code>autoTranslate : "en",</code> in the <code>config.js</code> file in the MMM-Parcel descriptions.
  Restart the mirror and off you go!
 Please know that the miror always saves the last translation done, so if there is no change in deliveries the google API will not be called again.
-This makes the use of the (paid) translate API independent of the `updateInterval`.

  ![](pictures/5.png)